wintercms/meta/l6-upgrade-notes.md

 Symfony has been upgraded to version 4 (except for the Yaml subsystem).
 If interacting directly with it, please [review the upgrade guide](https://github.com/symfony/symfony/blob/master/UPGRADE-4.0.md)

+### Using League CSV directly

+The CSV package provided by The PHP League has been upgraded from version 8 to version 9.
+We have made the necessary adjustments to October CMS in order to accommodate this change, however, if you use the library directly, it is strongly recommended that you [review the upgrade guide](https://csv.thephpleague.com/9.0/upgrading/) as several methods have been dropped.

 ### Optional changes (`√`)

 The following files have been updated for Laravel 6, however, you may continue to use your current version of these files if you wish: